AndrewZalesky/lnm_nulls/README.md

 We consider a total of *K* lesions.
 A proportion *alpha* of these *K* lesions is necessarily assigned to nodes comprising the ground-truth module.
 The remaining lesions are uniformly distributed at random across all nodes, irrespective of modular allegiance.
 The parameter *alpha* determines the propotion of lesions in the lesion network map and we plot statistical power as a function of *alpha*.

-- **Null condition.** When *alpha=0*, all lesions are distributed uniformly and this case evaluates the specifcity (i.e. family-wise error rate, FWER) of the methodology under the null hypothesis.
+- **Null condition.** When *alpha=0*, all lesions are distributed uniformly and this case evaluates the specifcity of the methodology under the null hypothesis (i.e. family-wise error rate, FWER).
 - **True effect.** As *alpha* increases above zero, more lesions are concentrated in the ground truth LNM and statistical power thus increases.

 ## Null models